 What is Beat Making Lab?

 Beat Making Lab is an electronic music studio small enough to fit in a backpack.
-We build Labs in collaboration with communities all around the world; donating laptops, microphones and software.
-Our goal is to create positive social impact by giving youth the tools and training to make beats and songs.
+We collaborate with communities all around the world; donating laptops, microphones and software to community centers and conducting two-week residencies with talented youth.
+We film workshops and shoot music videos as part of a weekly web-series with PBS Digital Studios.
+Our goals include cultural exchange, innovative collaboration, and social/entrepreneurial impact.

-In June 2012, we set up our first international lab in the Democratic Republic of Congo, partnering with Yole!Africa in Goma to train over 20 young people in DIY music production and entrepreneurship.
-We reached thousands more through public performances and international media coverage as part of Yole’s annual SKIFF Festival.
+In June 2012, we set up our first international lab in the Democratic Republic of Congo, partnering with Yole!Africa in Goma to train over 20 young people in music production and entrepreneurship.
+We reached thousands more through public performances and international media coverage as part of Yole’s annual SKIFF Festival (Salaam Kivu International Film Festival).

-Each student trained in Goma is responsible for training others in their community, to ensure long-term impact and sustainability.
+Each student trained in Goma was asked to help train others in their community, to ensure long-term impact.
 DJ Couler, a Beat Making Lab student and MC from Goma explained the process, “when the instructors return to the United States, for us that will not be the end.
 It will be more like a continuation, or even a beginning for us because we will be able to teach others how to create their own beats.”

 Why Beat Making?